spotinst/help/src/docs/eco/tutorials/manage-workflows.md

 - Easy validation: Reports are provided that enable you to quickly validate the results against your existing data and processes.
 - Complete visibility: After you have validated your workflow, you and your customers can see your billing rules already embedded into the analysis tool so that there is no discrepancy between on-demand reporting and month-end charges.

+## Flexible Billing Workflows

+The workflow wizard is designed to be an easy way to get started, but our billing engine is much more flexible than what is presented.
+If the UI does not represent what you need, please create a support ticket and let us know about the customer billing workflows you offer and the order in which you process billing.

+Example Billing Workflow 1:

+1. Replace RI Discount with Public on-demand price when RIs are puchased by.
+2. Replace Savings Plan Discount with Public on-demand price when RIs are puchased by.
+3. Remove EDP Discount so it is not shared with customer.
+4. Uplift the price of all services by 3%.

+Example Billing Workflow 2:

+1. Replace RI Discount with public on-demand price when RIs are purchased by any account
+2. Replace free tier usage with the first billable rate.
+3. Discount by 2% when the usage occurs on Tuesdays in any US-East data center in the summer months of an odd-numbered year.
+(This is an unusual example, but you may have billing rules in mind which we have never dreamed of.)

 ## View List of Workflows

 To see your list of workflows: